afonsocaiado/cern_planning_tool/README.md

 ## 📚 Documentation

+### Thesis Document

+The complete master's thesis detailing the research, methodology, and implementation of this project is available in the [docs folder](docs/Dissertation-Afonso-Sousa.pdf).

+### API Documentation

-Comprehensive documentation is available in the [API wiki](api/wiki/) folder, including:
+Comprehensive API documentation is available in the [API wiki](api/wiki/) folder, including:

 - API structure and endpoints
 - Data maintenance procedures